network performance problems on VM hosts

 Setting connection speed to 100MBit to check for driver/kernel problems.

-#12 Updated by Florian Effenberger about 3 years ago
+#12 Updated by Florian Effenberger over 3 years ago

 - Subject changed from get rid of per-connection bandwidth limits on manitu hosts to investigate network driver issues with Debian kernel for Gbit/s connectivity

-#14 Updated by David Richards about 3 years ago
+#14 Updated by David Richards over 3 years ago

 I have been trying to download 44max to help bibisect from Florida/US for the last few days and continue to get the same slow connection.
 The connection mostly sits 200KB/sec to 500KB/sec.
 We are on an enterprise 50Mb Internet circuit.
 Looks like it will finish today during my work hours, but wanted to bring it to your attention.

-#15 Updated by Alexander Werner about 3 years ago
+#15 Updated by Alexander Werner over 3 years ago

 - Due date set to 2015-05-08